zarpafantasma/corpus_rythmos/I- Scientific_Papers/001-en_US-Multiscale_Temporal_Relativity_RTM.md

 **2. Non-Equilibrium Systems**

 RTM currently assumes quasi-stationary statistical conditions within each scale.
-However, strongly non-equilibrium systems---such as turbulent flows, active biological matter, or excitatory networks---may require extensions or dynamic renormalization.
+However, strongly non-equilibrium systems -such as turbulent flows, active biological matter, or excitatory networks- may require extensions or dynamic renormalization.
 These systems could display scale-induced accelerations or stochastic scaling violations, demanding new formulations.

 **5. Verifiable Predictions and Experimental Designs**